SHOWS AND TICKETS

 Public Forum takes over Joe's Pub for a four-night series of conversations about the art of songwriting.
 Director of Public Forum Michael Friedman will sit down with exciting and unexpected pairing of musicians and songwriters from all genres to discuss what it is that they do when they write a song – and how they make their own particular brand of magic.

-The Public continues its season-long exploration of radical protest movements in America with a look at the past, present, and future of radical feminism.
-Hosted by Rebecca Traister.
+The Public Theater continues its season-long exploration of radical protest movements in America with a look at the past, present, and future of radical feminism.
+This event is hosted by Rebecca Traister.

 Part tour and part show, The Ride is a one-of-a-kind entertainment experience that turns the streets of New York City into a stage.
 With stadium seating, 40 monitors, 3,000 LED lights, and surround sound, The Ride is the world's only moving theater.
 Its ensemble cast of singers, dancers, musicians, actors, and comedians appear along a 75-minute journey through Times Square and midtown Manhattan.
 These performers interact with RIDErs, engaging them through quizzes, facts, and shout-outs.
 At the same time, the RIDErs, who face sideways out of floor-to-ceiling glass windows, see Manhattan's iconic landmarks emerge in panoramic and vertical views.
 Students, adults, and seniors share this unforgettable NYC experience.